Love-Friday/Profit-and-Loss-Statement-Financial-Analysis/README.md

 # Profit-and-Loss-Statement-Financial-Analysis

+## Introduction
+Client: 67Capital Ltd
+A company has reached out to me to analyze their financial data, specifically focusing on their Profit and Loss (P&L) statements.
+The dataset, which spans across six branches in South-South Nigeria from 2020 to 2023, requires a detailed financial analysis to provide insights into the company's revenue, expenses, and overall financial performance.

 ## Project Overview
 As part of our ongoing efforts to enhance our financial oversight and performance evaluation, we are initiating a project focused on analyzing the Profit and Loss (P&L) statements across our six branches, in South-South Nigeria, over the four-year period from 2020 to 2023.
 This analysis will provide valuable insights into our financial activities and help inform strategic decisions moving forward.

 ## Objective
-to analyze P&L data to understand revenue, expenses, and overall profitability across our branches.
+I analyzed the P&L data to understand revenue, expenses, and overall profitability across branches.
 By the end of this project, we expect to have a clear picture of each branch's financial health and actionable insights to improve performance.

-## Data Structure
+## Dataset Structure
-The dataset I will be working with includes the following columns:
+The dataset is a CSV file containing 40,000 rows and 5 columns.
+The columns are as follows:

-1. Date: the date of the financial transaction.
+- ﻿﻿﻿Date: The date of the financial transaction.
-2. Branch: The name of the branch where the transaction occurred.
+﻿﻿﻿- Branch: The name of the branch where the transaction occurred.
-3. Account Category: The category of the account(e.g., Revenue, Expense).
+- ﻿﻿﻿Account Category: The category of the account (e.g., Revenue, Expense).
-4. Account Name: The specific account associated with the transaction (e.g., Salaries, Loan, Income).
+- ﻿﻿﻿Account Name: The specific account associated with the transaction (e.g., Salaries, Loan Income).
-5. Amount (NGN): the monetary amount of the transaction, in Nigerian Naira.
+﻿﻿﻿- Amount (NGN): The monetary amount of the transaction, in Nigerian Naira.

 ##Data Organization:
+1. I familiarized myself with the dataset by reviewing it to understand its structure and the various types of financial data available.
+2.

 - First, I ensured the dataset was properly organized, with columns for Date, Branch, Account Category, Account Name, and Amount.
 - I extracted additional columns like Year and Month from the Date column to facilitate time-based analysis.